shoelace-style/shoelace/docs/getting-started/themes.md

 }
 ```

 ?> Avoid scoping design tokens to `:root`.
-The default theme does this to provide base styles that will apply to the page even when no `sl-theme-` class is applied.
+You may notice that the default theme does this, but that's because it's not technically a theme — it's a set of design tokens and base styles that themes can use as a foundation to build upon.

 ### Components

 To customize individual components, use the following syntax.
+Available "parts" can be found in the CSS Parts section of each component's documentation.

 ```css
 .sl-theme-purple-power sl-button::part(base) {